bertbert72/HomeAssistant_VirginTivo/README.md

 # Example

-This is a minimal example only.
-Use example1.yaml in the repository for an example of setting up the online channel list and example2.yaml for a full set of channels.
+This is a minimal example only and uses the online channel list.
+Use example1.yaml in the repository for a fuller example of setting up the online channel list and example2.yaml for a full set of manual channels.
 In /resources there is a tool to create the full channel list from the online source if desired.

 ```
   - platform: virgintivo